 I’ve been a fan of the National Geographic Kids series for quite some time.
 This book does not disappoint!

-Stunning photographs grab the students’ attention!
+These stunning real-life photographs of sharks grab the students’ attention!

 And there are so many opportunities to talk about informational text features!